-PhD candidates in Environmental and Infrastructure Engineering must earn a minimum of 25 course credits (see paragraph 6.3 below), and to continuously conduct studies and research.
+PhD candidates in Environmental and Infrastructure Engineering must earn a minimum of 25 credits from courses (see paragraph 6.3 below), and continuously conduct studies and research.
+The Faculty Board may assign extra course credits to be achieved in case it is necessary to complete preparation in specific topics relevant to research projects.

-At the beginning of the course, the Faculty Board assigns a tutor to each PhD candidate to supervise and assist him/her in the overall training programme.
+At the beginning of the PhD activities, the Faculty Board assigns a tutor to each PhD candidate to supervise and assist him/her in the overall training programme.
 The tutor shall be a professor belonging to the Faculty Board.
-The tutors assist the candidates in the choice of courses to be included in the study plan, which is eventually submitted for approval to the Head of the PhD Programme (see also section 6.4 below).
+The tutors assist the candidates in the choice of courses to be included in the study plan, which is eventually submitted for approval to the Coordinator of the PhD Programme (see also section 6.4 below).
+The doctoral activity is carried out under the guidance of a Supervisor, responsible for candidate's research activity, study plan and thesis development.
+The Supervisor can belong to an institution other than Politecnico di Milano and can be supported by one or more co-supervisors.